Dowd lifts Capitals to 3-2 win over Oilers - WHIZ News

 Dowd gave Washington its first lead of the game 7:13 into the third as he got a drop pass from Aliaksei Protas and fired it past Skinner for his fourth of the season.

+“It was one of our best wins of the season,” Capitals coach Peter Laviolette said.
+“I thought it was every guy in there that played really hard and came out the right way in the first period and were doing the right things. … We had gotten away from that for a couple of games.
+I thought we did a good job tonight of trying to push it and control the game.”

-Washington had a 22-12 advantage of shots in the first period but couldn’t get anything past Skinner.
-The Oilers’ goalie was rock solid, particularly during a Capitals power play where he made seven saves in one sequence, including a pair of one-timers by Alex Ovechkin and an opportunity in tight for Oshie.
+Washington had a 22-12 advantage of shots in the first period.
+Skinner was rock solid, particularly during a Capitals power play where he made seven saves in one sequence, including a pair of one-timers by Alex Ovechkin and an opportunity in tight for Oshie.

+“We come in here and we talk about it every day,” Oilers defenseman Darnell Nurse said of his team’s rough starts.
+“We sit here after the game, talk about it over and over and over. … We want to have good starts each and every night but, you know, we’re sitting here and it’s a part of our game.
+We’re almost a quarter of the way through the season.

+“The more we just talk away and pester at it, we need to just show up and play.
+Relax, pin our ears back and come out on the on the attack.”

 The Oilers opened the scoring 1:44 into the second as Kulak fired a shot from the point with traffic in front for his first of the season.